 also offers a recycling program on certain pet food packaging, like plastic lined bags, that you can send to them.

 Give your non-recyclable pet food bags a second life.

 If none of the above suggestions work for you, you can at least give that bag a second life.
 Use the bag to fill up with thrift store donations, use them to transport mulch and soil back home from the landscaping store, use it to store your compost, turn it into a tote bag, or use it as your garbage can liner.

-Having a zero waste litter box can be tricky.
+Having a zero waste litter box for your Zero Waste Cat can be tricky.
 Especially, if you live in an apartment or rental.
 However, there are ways to do it or at the very least, reduce the overall waste the litter box can produce.

 Use sawdust, mulch, or dirt as your “litter”

 But will the cats use the box?
 Trust me they will.
 Some cats will take to a new litter a lot quicker than others so I recommend slowly incorporating the new stuff gradually.
 You can get sawdust, mulch, and dirt package free from your local landscaping store or even for free on sites such as Craigslist.com.
 Most traditional pet litters come with “fragrances” to minimize the odors.
 I just add baking soda in with mine to reduce the smell.
 Keeping the litter box maintained also helps.